Recreation & Quality of Life

 Thriving communities have many attributes that benefit quality of life.
 Among them are well maintained green spaces, retail shops and restaurants, recreational programs and facilities for children, cultural institutions, and a vibrant downtown bustling with business activity.
 Healthy communities also have the governmental capacity to maintain these vital resources and to sustainably fund them through fair and equitable taxation.

 Statistics indicate that Wilkinsburg has been losing population—and tax revenue—for decades.
 Balancing the municipal budget means raising taxes or reducing expenses.
-With our taxes already the highest in the county and among the highest in Pennsylvania, leadership has been relegated to reducing staff and not filling open positions.
+With our taxes already amongst the highest in the county, leadership has been relegated to reducing staff and not filling open positions.

 The result is a struggling community.
 Projects are not completed and maintenance is postponed or not done at all.
 Many parks in Wilkinsburg are overgrown, outdated, and underutilized.
 Meanwhile, high taxes drive out business, leading to a downtown in decline with too many vacant buildings.

 Pittsburgh parks are maintained better.
 The City is expanding recreational spaces and has non-profits that support and promote them.
 The City has a bigger budget, more staff, and greater resources that result in planning that is effectively implemented.
 If Wilkinsburg was part of the City, we would have access to more government resources and fall within the service area of non-governmental groups dedicated to everything from the arts to music and recreation.
 The possibilities for our commercial areas also would be greatly expanded.

 What parks and recreation resources would Wilkinsburg gain if we merge with the City?